- UCAS course code

 Course content for year 2

 You will continue your studies in greater depth and begin to specialise.
-You will also undertake a dissertation.
+You will also undertake an extended essay in a subject-specific subject.

 In the Research Skills unit, you have the opportunity to carry out techniques that are widely used in current biological science research.